-Those who have started running recently are often asked to "set" them the right running technique.
+Those who have started running recently are often asked to "set" the right running technique.
 Unfortunately, running technique is not the Windows operating system (or the ringtone on your phone), and you can't just download and install it quickly.

 It takes time and hours of training aimed at strengthening the muscle groups that affect economical and fast running.
 Exercises that develop these muscles are often called SBUs - special running exercises.